-There was no hiccup in water source, which was from a borehole of 30 meters deep.
-The pH directly from the borehole was 6.2 and when passed through the showers, it rose to 6.5 to 6.7.
-Temperature directly from the borehole was about 24 to 25 degrees centigrade, borehole water was transparent as you can imagine, and dissolved particles etc. were minimal.
+There was no hiccup in water source, which is from a borehole of 30 meters deep.
+The pH directly from the borehole is 6.2 and when passed through the showers, it rises to 6.5 to 6.7.
+Temperature directly from the borehole is about 24 to 25 degrees centigrade, borehole water is transparent as you can imagine, and dissolved particles etc. were minimal.
 So water challenge was not a headache.
 A test was done on the borehole water; it was very good.
-Temperature posts no headache, as the weather was favorable, particularly during the hot and rainy seasons.
-When it was cold, the hatching tank was covered with cellophane.
+Temperature posts no headache, as the weather was favorable, particularly during the heat and rainy seasons.
+When it is cold, the hatching tank is covered with cellophane.